Dr. Ian Howat (biography)

-The Cryosphere Focus Group Young Investigator Award is given to Dr. Ian Howat in recognition of his outstanding research achievements in cryospheric science, in particular for his research and measurements of the sensitivity of glaciers and glacier ice-flows to climate changes.
+The Cryosphere Section Young Investigator Award is given to Dr. Ian Howat in recognition of his outstanding research achievements in cryospheric science, in particular for his research and measurements of the sensitivity of glaciers and glacier ice-flows to climate changes.

 Dr. Howat first became interested in glacial processes as an undergraduate in Geology at Hamilton College, where he participated in two research cruises in Antarctica as part of Eugene Domacks fantastic undergraduate research program.
 His senior thesis included work on glaciomorphic evidence for ice streaming on the Ross Sea continental shelf during the LGM and it’s subsequent deglaciation.

 Dr. Howat’s interest in ice sheet dynamics and basal mechanics brought him to a PhD program under Slawek Tulaczyk at UCSC.
 While there, he became interested in the sensitivity of alpine glaciers and snow pack to climate changes and, specifically, the combination of empirical observations and regional climate model results to downscale and enhance predictions.
 He also became interested in the mechanics of fast ice-flow, and conducted field research at Breidamerkurjokull, Iceland, studying the dynamics of ice motion over deformable beds.
 In the course of this study, Dr. Howat was introduced to remote sensing methods for measuring ice motion.
 He applied these methods to measure the rapidly changing outlet glaciers in Greenland.
 Dr. Howat’s research team was were able to construct an unprecedented record of changes in ice speed and geometry over the recent period of acceleration and retreat that we used to elucidate the mechanisms causing the changes.